vmware-archive/concourse-pipeline-samples/pipelines/notifications/email-with-attachments/build-metadata.md

    `fly -t local set-pipeline -p email-with-metadata -c email_with_metadata.yml`

-4. Go into the Concourse web interface, un-pause the new pipeline and run the send-email-with-metadata job.
+4. Go into the Concourse web interface, unpause the new pipeline and run the send-email-with-metadata job.

 ---
 ### Notes and hints